-User Ac tions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal download, upload, data proposals or comments that contain or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Χ load, up sals or c Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х hall not visit Internet sites, make, post, download, upload, data unicate or pass on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X it sites, make material, rer Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Χ iterne is on, Pornography Χ visit Inte or pass Promotion of any kind of discrimination Χ shall not v threatening behaviour, including promotion of physical violence or mental harm X Jsers sl commi Promotion of extremism or terrorism Χ Users : transfer, comm Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute X Using acad demy systems to run a private business Χ 0 , ems, applications, websites or other mechanisms that bypass the other safeguards employed by the academy X Infringing copyright Χ Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) X Creating o r propagating computer viruses or other harmful files Χ
+User Actions Acceptable Acceptableatcertaintimes Acceptable for nominated users Unacceptable Unacceptableandillegal Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Χ Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
+X Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X Pornography Χ Promotion of any kind of discrimination Χ upload,data S rrelateto: threatening behaviour, including promotion of physical violence or mental harm X uplo: nts norrela: Promotion of extremism or terrorism X UsersshallnotvisitInternetsites,make,post,download, upload,datansfer,communicateorpasson,material,remarks,proposalsorcomments Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute X Using acade my systems to run a private business X ns, applications, websites or other mechanisms that bypass the filtering eguards employed by the academy X Infringing co ppyright X r publicising confidential or proprietary information (e.g. financial / ormation, databases, computer / network access codes and passwords) X Creating or propagating computer viruses or other harmful files X Unfair usage the internet X On-line gam х On-line gam ing (non-educational) х On-line gam bling х

-Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х

-On-line gaming (educational) х

-On-line gaming (non-educational) х

-On-line gambling х

 On-line shopping / commerce х

 File sharing Х

 Use of social media х

 Use of messaging apps х

 Use of video broadcasting e.g., YouTube Х